Giants' Jack Conlon: Reaches agreement with Giants

 Conlon has reached an agreement with the Giants, Ken Rosenthal of Fox Sports reports.

-Colon became a free agent after failing to come to terms with the Orioles following the draft.
+Conlon became a free agent after failing to come to terms with the Orioles following the draft.
 The fourth-round pick has elected to forgo his commitment to Texas A&M, but his deal with the Giants is still pending until the right-hander passes a physical.

 -